 Today, the modern Shangri La Botanical Gardens and Nature Center is nestled within 252 acres in the heart of Orange, Texas.
 It is an ecological wonderland and living museum for visitors of all ages to explore.

 Shangri La’s Visitor Center engages visitors to become acquainted with the rich history of Shangri La, from H.J.
 Lutcher Stark’s original vision to the new Botanical Gardens and Nature Center.
 This area includes the Exhibit Hall, Discovery Theater, Exhibition Greenhouses, historic Epiphyte Greenhouse, the Here We Grow!
-Children’s Garden, the Wetland Demonstration Garden, Edibles Garden, a Café, and the Garden Store.
+Children’s Garden, the Wetland Demonstration Garden, Edibles Garden and Crescent Moon Café.

 A prominent feature of Shangri La is its Botanical Gardens.
 Utilizing artistic concepts, the Botanical Gardens feature hundreds of plant species in artistically themed displays that are intended to inspire and amaze.
 The gardens include five artistic rooms and four Sculpture Gardens.
 A historic color garden around the reflection pool known as the Pond of the Blue Moon pays tribute to the original Shangri-La, featuring 41 varieties of azaleas, some of which belonged to H.J.
 Lutcher Stark in his original Shangri-La.